Property Disputes in Los Angeles, CA

 Los Angeles Municipal Code dictates a myriad of regulations regarding the protection of certain trees.
 Specifically, you cannot remove or damage the tree or the root system of a protected tree in any way.

 Furthermore, the California Agricultural Protection Act protects Los Angeles agricultural operations from public and private nuisance suits if they satisfy two criteria.
 Specifically, no agricultural operation can become a nuisance after it has been in operation for more than three years.
-The second criteria dictates that the operation was not a nuisance at the time it began.
+The second criterion dictates that the operation was not a nuisance at the time it began.

 Legal Process for Boundary Disputes In Los Angeles, California